William P. Robinson III: Rhode Island Supreme Court

-In Rhode Island, the Supreme Court in the only state court of appeal.
-If challenged, decisions from the Superior Court to the Family Court end up at the Rhode Island Supreme Court.
-The justices hear more than 100 cases a year.

 In 2018, Justice Robinson dissented from the majority in a widely reported common law marriage case.
 The Providence Journal wrote six stories about the case from 2016 to 2018.
 The Superior court had ruled that Angela Luis and Kevin Gaugler, who had lived together for more than 20 years, were married in common law.
 The Supreme Court overturned the decision.

 Justice Robinson wrote: "It is my definite view that the trial justice’s finding fact and her determinations about credibility do very clearly and much more than sufficiently constitute a basis for her ultimate holding that there was clear and convincing evidence of a common law marriage…” “She [the trial justice] examined the record as a whole," Robinson wrote.

-He dissented in 2017 in a pension case involving former Providence Mayor Buddy Cianci's top administrator who had been convicted on six felonies in the Plunder Dome scandal.
+He dissented in 2017 in a pension case involving former Providence Mayor Buddy Cianci's top administrator who had been convicted on six felonies in the Operation Plunder Dome scandal.
 The majority had overturned a decision of the city's pension board to reduce the administrator's pension.

 "In my judgment," Justice Robinson wrote, “this Court should be extremely wary about closing to any extent the door which has been traditionally wide open— viz., the door to Equity.”

 After 20 years in the courts, the Supreme Court granted Cianci's former director of administration a partial pension of $1,842.61 a month.

 In 2007, in a freedom on the press case, Robinson wrote the majority opinion in a libel suit filed against the New Bedford Standard Times by a man who allegedly left the scene of a fatal accident.
 The newspaper had relied on a police report for its story and cited its fair-report privilege in its motion for summary judgment.